-On this post we will cover how you can create a bootable USB and loaded it with multiple different operating systems.
+On this post we will cover how you can create a multiboot USB with YUMI and loaded it with multiple different operating systems.
 With this you will be able to run multiple different OS installations.
-In this example, we loaded three operating systems on our USB drive, one Windows 10 and two Linux OS – Linux Mint and Ubuntu.
+In this example, we downloaded three different ISO’s of three different operating system’s and loaded all three operating systems on our USB drive, one Windows 10 and two Linux OS – Linux Mint and Ubuntu.

 Requirements for this process:

 - Empty USB drive(8 GB or more recommended)